isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 </div>
 <h5><strong>P2 VIA - Happy Toilet</strong></h5>
 <p>‘Happy Toilet’, our VIA programme for Primary 2 aims to nurture socially
-responsible students who practise good toilet habits with Integrity .
+responsible students who practise good toilet habits with Integrity.
 Students are ‘caught doing right’, organised with the intention of encouraging and affirming them.</p>
 <p>In collaboration with the Student Development Team, all P2 students will